allmyles/allmyles-docs/php-sdk.rst

       :returns: A :php:class:`Curl\\Response` object.
 Calling
         :php:meth:`Curl\\Response::get()` on this returns an associative array with the response from the Allmyles API.
 See :ref:`Hotel_Booking`.

+.. php:namespace:: Allmyles\Cars

+.. php:class:: SearchQuery

+  This is the object you can pass to a :php:meth:`Allmyles\\Client::searchCar()` call to simplify searching.

+  .. php:method:: __construct($location, $startDate, $endDate)

+      Starts building a search query.

+      :param string $location: An airport's three letter IATA code.
+      :param mixed $startDate: Either an ISO formatted date (ex.
+2014-12-24), or a :php:class:`DateTime` object.
+      :param mixed $endDate: Either an ISO formatted date (ex.
+2014-12-24), or a :php:class:`DateTime` object.

+      :returns: A :php:class:`SearchQuery` object.

+.. php:class:: BookQuery

+  This is the object you can pass to a :php:meth:`Cars\\Car::book()` call to simplify booking.

+  .. php:method:: __construct([$persons = null, $contactInfo = null, $billingInfo = null])

+      Starts building a book query.

+      :param array $occupants: The details of the people wanting to travel.
+        See :ref:`CarPerson` in the API docs.
+      :param array $contactInfo: The contact details to book the hotel with.
+        See :ref:`CarContact` in the API docs.
+      :param array $billingInfo: The billing details to book the hotel with.
+        See :ref:`CarContact` in the API docs.

+      :returns: A :php:class:`BookQuery` object.

+  .. php:method:: addPersons($persons)

+      Adds people to your book query.

+      :param array $persons: Either an associative array containing data based on :ref:`CarPerson` in the API docs, or an array of multiple such arrays.

+  .. php:method:: addContactInfo($address)

+      Adds contact info to your book query.

+      :param array $address: The contact details to book the flight with.
+        See :ref:`CarContact` in the API docs.

+  .. php:method:: addBillingInfo($address)

+      Adds billing info to your book query.

+      :param array $address: The billing details to book the flight with.
+        See :ref:`CarContact` in the API docs.

+.. php:class:: Car

+  This contains data about cars.
+See explanation of field values in the API docs, in the Car chapter's :ref:`Car_Search` section.

+  .. php:attr:: vehicleId

+    A string.

+  .. php:attr:: price

+    A :php:class:`Common\\Price` object.

+  .. php:attr:: vendor

+    A :php:class:`Cars\\Vendor` object.

+  .. php:attr:: isAvailable

+    A boolean value.

+  .. php:attr:: isUnlimited

+    A boolean value.

+  .. php:attr:: overageFee

+    An associative array.

+    Keys are 'includedDistance' as an integer, 'unit' as a string, and 'price' as a :php:class:`Common\\Price` object.

+  .. php:attr:: traits

+    An associative array.

+  .. php:method:: getDetails($parameters)

+      Sends the car details request for this hotel.

+      :returns: A :php:class:`Curl\\Response` object.
+Calling
+        :php:meth:`Curl\\Response::get()` on this returns an associative array with the response from the Allmyles API (see :ref:`Car_Details`.)

+  .. php:method:: book($parameters)

+      Sends the book request for this car.

+      :param mixed $parameters: Either a :php:class:`BookQuery` object, or an associative array containing the raw data to be sent off based on the :ref:`Car_Booking` API docs.

+      :returns: A :php:class:`Curl\\Response` object.
+Calling
+        :php:meth:`Curl\\Response::get()` on this returns an associative array with the response from the Allmyles API.
+See :ref:`Car_Booking`.

+.. php:class:: Vendor

+  This contains data about a vendor.

+  .. php:attr:: id

+    A string.

+    This is what Allmyles identifies the vendor by internally.

+  .. php:attr:: name

+    A string.

+  .. php:attr:: code

+    A string.

+  .. php:method:: searchCars()

+      Sends a search request that will return more results from this vendor.

+      :returns: A :php:class:`Curl\\Response` object.
+Calling
+        :php:meth:`Curl\\Response::get()` on this returns a new array of :php:class:`Cars\\Car` objects.

 .. php:namespace:: Allmyles\Common